v43ky/ShortiumPoppyLite/README.md

 - The remaining quota is displayed in the main interface and resets daily.

 ---
-# ShortiumPoppy Automation Program - Complete Version (Launching Soon!)
+# 🚀ShortiumPoppy Automation Program - Complete Version (Launching Soon!)🔥🔥

 ![Full Version](images/1.png)